cdjq/DFRobot_RP2040_SCI/python/raspberrypi/README.md

       @n     ePort1                                    Select port1, get attribute units of all sensors connected to port1
       @n     ePort2                                    Select port2, get attribute units of all sensors connected to port2
       @n     ePort3                                    Select port3, get attribute units of all sensors connected to port3
-      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get attribute units of all sensors
+      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get attribute units of all sensors connected to all ports
       @return The attribute units of all sensors connected to the designated one or more ports of the SCI Acquisition Module
       @n For example:  C,%RH
     '''

   def get_value0(self, keys):
     '''!
-      @brief Get attribute data values named keys of all sensors connected to all ports.
+      @brief Get data values of the attribute named keys from sensors connected to all ports.
 Separate attribute values using ","
       @param keys  Sensor attribute name
-      @return Attribute data values named keys of all sensors connected to all ports.
+      @return Data values of the attribute named keys from sensors connected to all ports.
 Separate attribute values using ","
       @n For example, Temp_Air:  28.65,28.65
     '''

   def get_value1(self, inf, keys):
     '''!
-      @brief Get attribute data values named keys of all sensors connected to the designated port.
+      @brief Get data values of the attribute named keys from sensors connected to the designated port.
 Separate attribute values using ","
       @param inf    Port select, and parameter search range
-      @n     ePort1                                    Select port1, get attribute values named keys of all sensors connected to port1
+      @n     ePort1                                    Select port1, get data values of the attribute named keys from sensors connected to port1
-      @n     ePort2                                    Select port2, get attribute values named keys of all sensors connected to port2
+      @n     ePort2                                    Select port2, get data values of the attribute named keys from sensors connected to port2
-      @n     ePort3                                    Select port3, get attribute values named keys of all sensors connected to port3
+      @n     ePort3                                    Select port3, get data values of the attribute named keys from sensors connected to port3
-      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get attribute values named keys of all sensors
+      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get data values of the attribute named keys from sensors connected to all ports
       @param keys  Sensor attribute name
-      @return The attribute values named keys of all sensors connected to the designated port.
+      @return The data values of the attribute named keys from sensors connected to the designated port.
 Separate attribute values using ","
       @n For example, Temp_Air:  28.65,28.65
     '''

   def get_value2(self, inf, sku, keys):
     '''!
-      @brief Get attribute data values named keys of the sensor whose SKU is sku connected to the designated port.
-Separate attribute values using ","
+      @brief Get data values of the attribute named keys from the sensor with a specific sku among sensors connected to the designated port.
+      @ Separate attribute values using ","
       @param inf    Port select, and parameter search range
-      @n     ePort1                                    Select port1, get the sensor whose SKU is sku connected to port1, and read attribute values named keys
+      @n     ePort1                                    Select port1, get the sensor whose SKU is sku from port1, and read data values of the attribute named keys
-      @n     ePort2                                    Select port2, get the sensor whose SKU is sku connected to port2, and read attribute values named keys
+      @n     ePort2                                    Select port2, get the sensor whose SKU is sku from port2, and read data values of the attribute named keys
-      @n     ePort3                                    Select port3, get the sensor whose SKU is sku connected to port3, and read attribute values named keys
+      @n     ePort3                                    Select port3, get the sensor whose SKU is sku from port3, and read data values of the attribute named keys
-      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get all the sensors whose SKU is sku, and read attribute values named keys
+      @n     eALL  or  (ePort1 | ePort2 | ePort3)      Select port1, port2 and port3, get sensors whose SKU is sku from all ports, and read data values of the
+      @                                                attribute named keys
       @param sku Sensor SKU
       @param keys  Sensor attribute name
-      @return The attribute data values named keys of the sensor whose SKU is sku connected to the designated port.
-Separate attribute values using ","
+      @return The data values of the attribute named keys from the sensor with a specific sku among sensors connected to the designated port.
+      @ Separate attribute values using ","
       @n For example, Temp_Air:  28.65,28.65
     '''

   def get_unit0(self, keys):
     '''!
-      @brief Get attribute data units named keys of all sensors.
+      @brief Get data units of the attribute named keys from sensors connected to all ports.
 Separate attribute units using ","
       @param keys  Sensor attribute name
-      @return Attribute data units named keys of all sensors.
+      @return Data units of the attribute named keys from sensors connected to all ports.
 Separate attribute units using ","
-      @n 例Temp_Air:  C,C
+      @n For example, Temp_Air:  C,C
     '''

   def get_unit1(self, inf, keys):